ThePoptartCrpr/twitter.js/README.md

 # twitter.js
 A powerful, object-oriented library for easy interaction with the Twitter API.

+## Discord
+Have a question?
+Got an issue?
+Join our Discord server [here](https://discord.gg/Ypmhtc) for support and all the latest announcements related to twitter.js and our sister project, jscord.

 ## Usage
 The first step is, of course, to make a Twitter application.